tarikguney/eat-your-food/README.md

 # Eat Your Food, Kids!

-You are watching videos on YouTube or Netflix and wanting to automatically pause to the video from time to time to eat some snacks or take a break.
-Whatever your reasons are, Eat Your Food, Kids! is here to help.
+Whether you're watching videos on YouTube or Netflix and want to pause them periodically to grab some snacks or take a break, Eat Your Food, Kids! is here to help you do just that, no matter your reason.

 ![](./store/store-1.png)